-The Group is engaged in significant development of its new core information systems.
-Costs associated with the development of the system are deferred, to the extent that the cost satisfies the criteria under IAS 38 - Intangible assets, until such time that management determines that a component is available for use in the manner expected and then it is amortised over its useful life.
+Costs associated with the development of information systems are deferred, to the extent that the cost satisfies the criteria under IAS 38 - Intangible assets, until such time that management determines that a component is available for use in the manner expected and then it is amortised over its expected useful life.
 Annually, the Group reviews its software development costs available for use, for evidence of impairment.
-The Group has determined there is impairment of \$6 in 2019 (2018: \$nil).
-For software development costs not available for use, management performs an impairment assessment annually in accordance with IAS 36, using the methodology described in Note 2I(ii).
+During the year the group re-evaluated its digital strategy and identified software which no longer align with the group's strategy.
+As a result, the Group impaired software development costs of \$3,118 in 2020 (2019: \$6).
+For significant software development costs not available for use, management performs an impairment assessment annually in accordance with IAS 36, using the methodology described in Note 2I(ii).